neondatabase/website/content/docs/integrations/hasura.md

 The following instructions describe how to connect to a new or existing Neon database from Hasura Cloud.

-_**Note**_ If you are migrating to Neon from Hasura with Heroku Postgres, refer to our [Migrate from Heroku](/docs/how-to-guides/hasura-heroku-migration) guide for database migration instructions.
+_**Note**_ If you are migrating to Neon from Hasura with Heroku Postgres, refer to our [Migrate from Heroku](/docs/how-to-guides/hasura-heroku-migration) guide for data migration instructions after connecting to a Neon project.

 ## Connecting to a new Neon database